AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

   - Blog
 tags:
   - java
+  - compiler
+  - annotations
+  - annotation-processor
 ---

-You may have heard about the [changes to annotation processing that have been done Java 23](https://www.oracle.com/java/technologies/javase/23-relnote-issues.html#JDK-8321314).<br/>
+You may have heard about the [changes to annotation processing that have been done Java 23](https://www.oracle.com/java/technologies/javase/23-relnote-issues.html#JDK-8321314) effectively disabling it by default.<br/>
 This post will cover the underlying topic, how I found out about it and how it got fixed.

 ## Background